 This form provides Health First Colorado (Colorado’s Medicaid program) with more information about time you spend in school so we can determine whether you comply with work requirements, also known as community engagement.
 Education hours must occur at an accredited high school, GED program, college, university, or technical school.

-If your school has its own student enrollment form, you can submit that instead of this form.
+If your school has its own student enrollment verification form, you can submit that instead of this form.
 Submit your university student enrollment form the same way you would submit this form.
 If you are a student at more than one school, make a copy of this form and complete a separate form for each one.

 To be completed by the student: